Arsénia Massingue

-Arsénia Felicidade Félix Massingue is a Mozambican politician who has been the Minister of the Interior since November 2021.
+Arsénia Felicidade Félix Massingue is a Mozambican politician who served as the Minister of the Interior from November 2021 until August 2023.
 She is the first woman to serve as Interior Minister in Mozambican history.

 Background

 Massingue had served as the provincial police commander in the Inhambane, Manica and Nampula provinces.
 Before her appointment as a cabinet minister, Massingue had served as the Director of the National Immigration Service (SENAMI).

 On 11 November 2021, Massingue was appointed as the Minister of the Interior by president Filipe Nyusi, replacing Amade Miquidade, who was dismissed by Nyusi without an explanation.
-She is the first woman to serve as Interior Minister in Mozambican history.
+She was the first woman to serve as Interior Minister in Mozambican history.

+On 28 August 2023, Nyusi sacked her as Interior minister and replaced her with Pascoal Pedro João Ronda.